Clan Elliot Society, USA Page

 Any person of Scottish ancestry bearing the name

 Elliot in any of its various spellings, including the spouse or descendent of such person,

-or any person who would like to be a friend of the Elliot Clan, is welcome to join the Elliot Clan Society.
+or any person who would like to be a friend of the Clan Elliot, is welcome to join the Clan Elliot Society, USA.

 To join please

 membership form(pdf) and mail it to the address

 as instructed on form corresponding to the particular